Healthy Kids Are Everybody’s Job: A Guide to Minnesota’s Immunization Law for Parents with Children in Child Care and Early Childhood Programs

 It’s important to get shots at the right ages.
 Shots will protect best at these ages.
-To have your child immunized, call your doctor, clinic or local health department.
-For information on how and where to obtain free or low-cost shots, call your local health department.
+See your child’s primary doctor for immunizations.
+If you don’t have a doctor or are concerned about the cost of shots, call your local health department.

-Yes, as a parent, you will need your child’s shot records often – for day care, school, camp, sports programs, and doctor visits.
-Keep a shot record card for each of your children.
-Take it with you to all doctor and clinic visits, and have it updated each time your child receives a shot.
+Yes, you will need your child’s shot records often – for child care, early childhood programs, school, camp, sports programs, and doctor visits.
+Keep a shot record for each of your children.
+Take it with you to all doctor and clinic visits and have it updated each time your child receives a shot.

-Minnesota's immunization registry, the Minnesota Immunization Information Connection (MIIC), can also help.
-MIIC keeps shot information in one place.
-The information stays together even if you change doctors, lose paper records, or move to another city in Minnesota.
-This can be a real time saver, especially if you change clinics, move, or lose your child’s shot record card.
+The Minnesota Immunization Information Connection (MIIC) can also help.
+MIIC is a statewide, confidential system for storing shot information all in one place.
+This can be a real time-saver, especially if you change clinics, move, or lose your child’s shot record.
 MIIC also helps your child’s doctor know which shots are due and makes sure your child doesn’t receive the same shot twice from different clinics.
-Check with your doctor and your day care provider to see if they participate in MIIC.